gerrymandr/precinct-explorer/README.md

 Data Prerequisites:
 - [Census Reporter's Census PostGIS backup][census_reporter_pg].
 As mentioned below, we have a hosted database of this data that others may use.
+If you've setup Postgres locally, you can also use [mock data](#mock-postgres-instance).

 [census_reporter_pg]: http://censusreporter.tumblr.com/post/73727555158/easier-access-to-acs-data